 Distribution and Habitat

-The only British records of this species are from two sites near Bembridge on the Isle of Wight and two locations in Wales.
+The only British records of this species are from two sites near Bembridge on the Isle of Wight, two locations in Wales and most recently from Cornwall.
 Intensive searches of other, apparently suitable sites on the Isle of Wight have failed to discover the species and one of the original sites has since been lost to development.
 The remaining site comprises a narrow belt of sycamore woodland at the base of soft earth cliffs.
 The species is found within a few metres of the high water mark in fallen dead wood, leaf litter and soil.
 Although the soil is mainly clay the millipedes are only found within pockets of sandy, humus rich soil.
 Jones and Keay (1986) found the species was most abundant at depths of c.
-15 cm in these sand pockets where densities were equivalent to 5 600 m sq.
+15 cm in these sand pockets where densities were equivalent to 5,600 m sq.

 Elsewhere in Europe it is known only from a small number of calcareous sites in western France, mainly in caves, and from woodlands and a quarry near Paris (Kime, 2001).
 Although it is unknown in the French populations, Bratton (1991) suggested that the British populations of T. lobata may be parthenogenetic.
 However, a male to female sex ratio of 1:3 was found for a sample of specimens collected from the British population in 2005 (Lee et al., 2005).